can-it/can-it/libs/operators/relation/README.md

 # @can-it/operators-relation

 This package provides a simple way to demonstrate the relationship between two or more codes/values.
-It is used in conjunction with [@can-it/core](https://www.npmjs.com/package/@can-it/core) or other packages that utilize the can-it framework (https://www.npmjs.com/search?q=keywords%3Acan-it-utilization).
+It is used in conjunction with [@can-it/core](https://www.npmjs.com/package/@can-it/core) or other [packages that utilize the can-it package](https://www.npmjs.com/search?q=keywords%3Acan-it-utilization).

 ## Usage